What Is A Defensive Stock?

 #2 – Consumer Durables

-A business involved in the manufacture or distribution of fast-moving consumer durables like food and drinks, clothing, health products which consumers purchase out of necessity irrespective of the economic cycle.
+A business involved in the manufacture or distribution of fast-moving consumer durables like food and drinks, clothing, health products that consumers purchase out of necessity irrespective of the economic cycle.
 These companies generate stable revenues during both robust and slow economic cycles.

 #3 – Pharmaceutical or Medical Stocks

 Shares of pharmaceutical or life science companies perform well in any economic cycle as there will be sick people requiring these drugs or medicines to fight life-threatening diseases.
-But due to new companies entering the Drug and medicine manufacturing market and the absence of drug price control bodies means they may no longer be defensive as before.
+But new companies entering the Drug and medicine manufacturing market and the absence of drug price control bodies means they may no longer be as defensive as before.

 #4 – Real Estate or Property Market

-Consider a stock with a Beta 0.6.
-If the market is expected to drop 20% and the risk-free rate is 5%, the drop in the defensive stock will be [0.6*(-20%-5%)] = 15%.
+A stock with a BetaBetaBeta is a financial metric that determines how sensitive a stock's price is to changes in the market price (index).
+It's used to analyze the systematic risks associated with a specific investment.
+In statistics, beta is the slope of a line that can be calculated by regressing stock returns against market returns. of 0.6.
+If the market is expected to drop 20% and the risk-free rateRisk-free RateA risk-free rate is the minimum rate of return expected on investment with zero risks by the investor.
+It is the government bonds of well-developed countries, either US treasury bonds or German government bonds.
+Although, it does not exist because every investment has a certain amount of risk. is 5%, the drop in the defensive stock will be [0.6*(-20%-5%)] = 15%.
 On the other side, if the market is expected to rise by 10% with a risk-free rate of 5%, a defensive stock will increase by [0.6*(10%-5%)] = 3%.
-Investors generally invest in low beta stocks when they expect the market will fall whereas, in times when the market is expected to be high, investors seek high beta stocks to maximize their returns.
+Investors generally invest in low beta stocks when they expect the market to fall, whereas when expected to be high, investors seek high beta stocks to maximize their returns.

-The portfolio with defensive stocks provides steady returns even in a slow-growing economy.
+- The portfolio with defensive stocks provides steady returns, even in a slow-growing economy.
 The returns from these stocks will remain stable even during recessionary economic conditions as the demand for the goods or services of these companies will remain inelastic regardless of the economic conditions.
-That means even when the economy is bearish or sluggish there will be a steady market demand for products manufactured or services provided by defensive stocks companies.
-The ideal time to buy such stocks will be during an economic downturn and the worst time to buy would be during an economic boom or a bull market as the beta factor for these stocks tends to less than one giving below-average returns when the market is high.
+Even when the economy is bearishBearishBearish market refers to an opinion where the stock market is likely to go down or correct shortly.
+It is predicted in consideration of events that are happening or are bound to happen which would drag down the prices of the stocks in the market. or sluggish, there will be a steady market demand for products manufactured or services provided by defensive stocks companies.
+The ideal time to buy such stocks will be during an economic downturn.
+The worst time to buy would be during an economic boom or a bull marketBull MarketA bull market occurs when many stock prices rise 20% from a recent low, with the price climb spanning for an extended period., as the beta factor for these stocks tends to be less than one giving below-average returns when the market is high.

-Interestingly, dividends perform better than fixed income bearing bonds and investments.
-Moreover, defensive stocks companies provide a greater return on investment (ROI) than the rate of inflation as demand for the goods and services of defensive stock companies always remain stable.
+Interestingly, dividends perform better than fixed income-bearing bonds and investments.
+Moreover, defensive stocks companies provide a greater return on investmentReturn On InvestmentThe return on investment formula measures the gain or loss made on an investment relative to the amount invested.
+The net income divided by the original capital cost of investment.
+Return on Investment Formula = (Net Profit / Cost of Investment) * 100 (ROI) than the inflation rate as demand for the goods and services of defensive stock companies always remain stable.